WojciechBylica/currency-converter-react/README.md

 ### Description

-In react-currency-conventer You can:
+In react-currency-converter You can:
-- count currency convertions using actual rates uploaded from European Central Bank
+- count currency exchanges using actual rates uploaded from European Central Bank
-- convert in all dirrections between currencies
+- convert in all directions between currencies
 - see actual date presented in format dedicated to Your country
 - see date of uploading rates
 ### Technology used to build the page:
 - html
 - css with BEM
 - Flex
 - EC6+
 - Immutability